Interpol notice: Red Notice controversies

 In his book Red Notice: A True Story of High Finance, Murder, and One Man's Fight for Justice, Bill Browder, the CEO of Hermitage Capital Management, describes how the Russian government repeatedly requested that Interpol issue a Red Notice for his arrest.
 Interpol refused to do so on the basis that it deemed the request was "predominantly political in nature and therefore contrary to INTERPOL's rules and regulations".
-Unable to secure his extradition, Browder was subsequently tried and convicted by a Moscow court for tax evasion in absentia.
+With Russia unable to secure his extradition, Browder was subsequently tried and convicted by a Moscow court for tax evasion in absentia.

 In January 2017, United Kingdom-based NGO Fair Trials called on Interpol to introduce more rigorous checks.
-Fair Trial chief executive Jago Russell stated, "Interpol has been allowing itself to be used by oppressive regimes across the world to export the persecution of human rights defenders, journalists and political opponents".
+Fair Trials chief executive Jago Russell stated, "Interpol has been allowing itself to be used by oppressive regimes across the world to export the persecution of human rights defenders, journalists and political opponents".
 There have been concerns about conflict of interest as well as in March 2017, the UAE donated $54 million to Interpol, which roughly equalled the contributions by all other member states.
 Interpol's secretary-general, Jurgen Stock, stated that Interpol had introduced a task force to review requests "even more intensively".

-In June 2020, Iran issued an arrest warrant for U.S. President Donald Trump and 35 other U.S. political and military officials for their role in the assassination of Qasem Soleimani and asked Interpol to issue a Red Notice.
+In June 2020, Iran issued an arrest warrant for US President Donald Trump and 35 other US political and military officials for their role in the assassination of Qasem Soleimani and asked Interpol to issue a Red Notice.
+The request was rejected on the basis that this was essentially a political matter.
+Iran renewed the request in January 2021 after Trump left office, but it was again rejected.